NghiaBHT/DDDProject_Base_Template/README.md

     *   Set `DDDProject.API` as the startup project.
     *   Run the project (e.g., using `dotnet run --project src/DDDProject.API/DDDProject.API.csproj` or via your IDE).

+## Current Status

+This template is a foundational starting point.
+It demonstrates the core architectural patterns but requires further development for production use (see "Further Development").

 ## Design Principles & Guidelines

 *   **Bounded Contexts:** Keep domains isolated.